benpatterson/benpatterson.github.io/_posts/2018-03-16-displacing-someone.md

 But I'll be honest: at first I did not do a great job.
 I lagged on my timing, I took it slow on gathering paperwork and getting help from HR.
 Correcting any personnel issue should be the first item on a manager's list, but mentally this was the third or fourth one.

 When I first started managing Bop, I didn't believe this was the best move.
 However, as I started paying more attention to him, my faith began to crack.
 I'd come by and find him snoozing at his desk.
 I'd ask for things because I needed them for reporting or planning, and they would arrive late or not at all.
 Over time I could see: Bop was streaky.
 He'd pull an all-nighter and spin up something that was fascinating but it was thin, and when looking at the problems the group was trying to solve, it was tangential.
 He was not advancing the cause.
 When I gave him feedback, he promised improvement, but let me down after a few days.
 I also noticed his coworkers were staying later to pick up the slack, and one of them was starting to get frustrated.
+Morale was now starting to sag because of this employee.

 It was around this time that I began to believe.
 Once I'd turned that corner, I put more of my heart into managing him out.
 It became not only easy, but it started getting done.
 As we communicated over the next week or two, Bop seemed to understand it, too.
 At least, he was in the same universe of thought: this situation was not the best thing for anyone, including him.